What is Melanoma or Melanocytic Tumors?

-Types of melanocytic tumors- There are four types of melanocytic tumors like melanocytic nevus, melanocytoma, malignant melanoma.
+Types of melanocytic tumors- There are a few types of melanocytic tumors like melanocytic nevus, melanocytoma, malignant melanoma.

 Malignant melanoma can be further divided into: